pactumjs/pactum/README.md

 });
 ```

-Running a test with a mock server.
+Running a component test with a mock server.
+If the mock interaction is not exercised, the test will fail.

 ```javascript
 const pactum = require('pactum');